-Our cloud-based service to automate enterprise service is typically warranted to perform in material conformance with specifications.
+Our cloud-based service to automate services across the global enterprise is typically warranted to perform in material conformance with specifications.

-We include service level commitments to our customers that permit those customers to receive credits in the event we fail to meet those levels.
+We include service-level commitments to our customers that permit those customers to receive credits in the event we fail to meet those levels.
 We establish an accrual based on historical credits paid and an evaluation of the performance of our services including an assessment of the impact, if any, of any known service disruptions.
-Service level credit accrual charges are recorded against revenue.
-The service level credit accrual was not material as of March 31, 2015 and December 31, 2014.
+Service-level credit accrual charges are recorded against revenue.
+The service-level credit accrual was not material as of June 30, 2015 and December 31, 2014.